morphometry/papaya2/paper/paper.md

 usually only the tensor of inertia (rank 2) is available.

-Minkowski Tensors are a systematic family of versatile and robust higher-order shape descriptors, originating in integral geometry, see [@bib:AdvMatReview] for an introduction and detailed references.
-They allow for shape characterization to arbitrary order and promise a path to systematic structure-function relationships for direction-dependent properties.
+Minkowski Tensors are a systematic family of versatile and robust higher-order shape descriptors, originating in integral geometry, see @bib:AdvMatReview for an introduction and detailed references.
+They allow for shape characterization of arbitrary order and promise a path to systematic structure-function relationships for direction-dependent properties.
 Minkowski Tensors have previously been applied to data as diverse as ice grain microstructure [@bib:SchroederMicro2010],